Dolores del Río: 1937–1942: Decline in Hollywood

-1943–1959: Mexican Cinema
+1943–1959: Mexican cinema

 Del Río had been sought by Mexican film directors since the late 1930s.
 She was considered to star in the Mexican films La Noche de los Mayas and Santa.
 Of the latter, Orson Welles himself helped correct the script.
 But economic circumstances were not favorable for the entry of del Río to the Mexican cinema.
 She also maintained friendly ties with figures of Mexican art and culture (such as Diego Rivera and Frida Kahlo).
 After breaking off her relationship with Welles, del Río returned to Mexico.

-As soon as she returned to her country, del Río begins to listen to movie offers.
+As soon as she returned to her country, del Río began to listen to movie offers.
 Mexican filmmaker Emilio "El Indio" Fernández invited her to film Flor silvestre (1943).
-Fernandez was her great admirer and he was eager to direct her.
-This was del Río's first Spanish-language film.
+Fernandez was a great admirer and he was eager to direct her.
+Flor silvestre was del Río's first Spanish-language film.
 The film gathers a successful film crew consisting of Fernandez, the cinematographer Gabriel Figueroa, the screenwriter Mauricio Magdaleno and del Río and Pedro Armendariz as the stars.
 The film was a huge box office success and allowed del Río to maintain her prestige as an actress.

-Subsequently, del Río and Fernández film crew filmed María Candelaria.
+Subsequently, del Río and Fernández’ film crew filmed María Candelaria.
 The film tells the story of a native indigenous woman from the lake region of Xochimilco, who is despised by her people.
 Fernández has said that he wrote an original version of the plot on 13 napkins while sitting in a restaurant.
 He was anxious because he was in love with del Río and could not afford to buy her a birthday present.
 However, there were tense moments during the filming of the film.
 Fernández could not hide his love for del Río and, faced with her rejection of his advances, he began to be very demanding and violent.
 Del Río showed great professionalism and finished filming, despite several threats to abandon the film.
 María Candelaria was the first Mexican film to be screened at the Cannes International Film Festival where it won the Grand Prix (now known as the Palme d'Or) becoming the first Latin American film to do so.
-For del Rio, the film meant success in her native country.